jmadoremos/amaoed-cpp-demo/src/week01/Discussion.md

 # Week 001 - Introduction to Computing and Programming

-## Infamous Programming and Scripting Languages
+## Famous Programming and Scripting Languages

 ### JavaScript